 While the design of the Regulation Market was significantly improved with changes introduced October 1, 2012, a number of issues remain.
 The market results continue to include the incorrect definition of opportunity cost.
 The market design has failed to correctly incorporate the marginal benefit factor, or marginal rate of technical substitution, in optimization, pricing and settlement.
-The market design uses the marginal benefit factor in the optimization (incorrectly) and pricing (correctly), but a mileage ratio in settlement.
-This failure to correctly incorporate marginal benefit factor into the regulation market design has resulted in both underpayment and overpayment of RegD resources and in the over procurement of RegD resources in some hours.
+The market design uses the marginal benefit factor in the optimization (incorrectly) and pricing (correctly), but a mileage ratio instead of the marginal benefit factor in settlement.
+This failure to correctly and consistently incorporate marginal benefit factor into the regulation market design has resulted in both underpayment and overpayment of RegD resources and in the over procurement of RegD resources in all hours.
 These issues have led to the MMU's conclusion that the regulation market design is flawed.

 The structure of each Tier 2 Synchronized Reserve Market has been evaluated and the MMU has concluded that these markets are not structurally competitive as they are characterized by high levels of supplier concentration and inelastic demand.
 As a result, these markets are operated with market-clearing prices and with offers based on the marginal cost of producing the service plus a margin.
 As a result of these requirements, the conduct of market participants within these market structures has been consistent with competition, and the market performance results have been competitive.
-However, compliance with calls to respond to actual synchronized reserve events, while showing improvement in the first six months of 2016 remains less than 100 percent.
-The must offer requirement for tier 2 synchronized reserve has not been enforced although compliance has improved.
+However, compliance with calls to respond to actual synchronized reserve events, while showing improvement in the first nine months of 2016 remains less than 100 percent.

-The rule that requires payment of the tier 2 synchronized reserve price to tier 1 synchronized reserve resources when the non-synchronized reserve price is greater than zero, is inefficient and results in a substantial windfall payment to the holders of tier 1 synchronized reserve resources.
+The rule that requires payment of the tier 2 synchronized reserve price to tier 1 synchronized reserve resources when the nonsynchronized reserve price is greater than zero, is inefficient and results in a substantial windfall payment to the holders of tier 1 synchronized reserve resources.
 Such tier 1 resources have no obligation to perform and pay no penalties if they do not perform.
 Tier 1 resources are paid for their response if they do respond.
 Tier 1 resources require no additional payment.
 If tier 1 resources wish to be paid as tier 2 resources, they can make competitive offers in the tier 2 market and take on the associated obligations.
-Application of this rule added \$10.4 million to the cost of primary reserve in 2014, \$34.1 million to the cost of primary reserve in 2015, and \$3.335 million to the cost of primary reserve in the first six months of 2016.
+Application of this rule added \$10.4 million to the cost of primary reserve in 2014, \$34.1 million to the cost of primary reserve in 2015, and \$4.566 million to the cost of primary reserve in the first nine months of 2016.